December 29, 2024

 7. Monitor for Pests

 Check your plant regularly for signs of pests.
-If you spot any, treat them promptly with neem oil or insecticidal soap.
+If you spot any then treat them quickly using something like neem oil or insecticidal soap.

 Preventing Future Legginess

-Once your ZZ plant is back on track, focus on prevention.
-A healthy plant is less likely to become leggy.
-Here’s a quick reference table for optimal care:
+When your ZZ plant is looking good you should switch your focus to preventing it from happening again.
+A healthy plant is far less likely to become leggy.

 FactorIdeal Conditions